 The PS5 Disc Edition is the traditional console sporting a disc drive meaning that you can play physical games discs and still choose to go digital for your games if you wish.
 The presence of a disc drive also allows for the playing of Blu-rays which will not be available on the digital console.
 Both consoles pack a punch when it comes to power, boasting high frame rates at 4K providing a premier gaming experience.
 Painful loading times have also been left in the PS4 generation with 825GB SSDs in these PS5 consoles that

-The PS5 Disc editions RRP at release was £449.99 but Sony has actually increased the RRP to £479.99 as a result of increased manufacturing costs.
-It is the more expensive of the two consoles and you're effectively paying for the disc drive as than really is the major difference between the two PS5 models currently on offer from Sony.
-When it comes to availability it is also definitely easier to get your hands on a PS5 Disc Edition.
+The PS5 Disc editions RRP at release was £449.99 but Sony has increased the RRP to £479.99 as a result of increased manufacturing costs.
+It is the more expensive of the two consoles and you're effectively paying for the disc drive as that really is the major difference between the two original PS5 models currently on offer from Sony.
+When it comes to availability it is also easier to get your hands on a PS5 Disc Edition.
+Since the release of the PS5 Slim models, unless the original models are deeply discounted, you're best off going for the newer smaller models if they're at the same price.

 (Click to view full-size image)